 Affirmative Action Plan Development.
 FordHarrison assists clients in the design, maintenance, and implementation of written affirmative action plans ("AAPs") that are consistent with applicable law and implementing regulations.
-AAPs prepared in accordance with the federal affirmative action laws include:
+The firm also prepares AAPs in accordance with state and local affirmative action laws.

 Our team of attorneys and trained professionals provides pragmatic advice and counsel based on the results of plan analyses and assists with the full implementation of AAPs (such as identifying outreach organizations, posting jobs with local job services, etc.).
 Plans prepared by FordHarrison have consistently withstood the scrutiny of OFCCP auditors.

-For companies that prepare their AAPs internally, Ford & Harrison can assist in evaluating their current AAP programs for compliance issues and in identifying potential areas of deficiency or liability under the OFCCP guidelines, either on an annual basis or in preparation for an OFCCP audit.
+For companies that prepare their AAPs internally, FordHarrison can assist in evaluating their current AAP programs for compliance issues and in identifying potential areas of deficiency or liability under the OFCCP guidelines, either on an annual basis or in preparation for an OFCCP audit.

 Jurisdiction.
 Administrative agencies, including the OFCCP, frequently attempt to assert broad jurisdiction that may not be supported by applicable law.
 FordHarrison attorneys have extensive experience counseling and advocating for clients regarding the application of applicable affirmative action laws including single entity issues and identifying "covered" subcontractors.